pellcorp/creality-wiki/docs/eddyng.md

 4. Run `PROBE_EDDY_NG_SETUP`, Follow the [Paper Test Method](https://www.klipper3d.org/Bed_Level.html#the-paper-test)
 <br />Upon completion *`SAVE_CONFIG`*

+!!! warn

+    Do not use a metal feeler gauge for this step, it could damage your eddy!!!

 !!! note

     Is normal to show the Z position at almost at the max height of the printer even if the nozzle is somewhere in the middle or even close to the bed, this is not a bug, its intentional.
 Until